bhargavachary/bhargavachary.github.io/_posts/2025-04-29-llms-on-edge-devices.md

 And maybe, just maybe, the future of AI won’t live in cloud clusters — it’ll run right from your laptop bag.

-While we just focused on LLMs for this article, we need to appreciate the fact that DNN-inference especially relevant to image, video, speech processing have progressed significantly and we cannot discard their significance just because the hardware is still *"Not LLM ready".*
+While we just focused on LLMs for this article, we need to appreciate the fact that DNN-inference especially relevant to image, video, speech processing have progressed significantly and we cannot discard their significance just because the client/edge systems are still *"Not LLM ready".*

 ---